Search Apartments in Colorado

 Its name means "colored red," and it is sometimes called "Colorful Colorado."
 This might refer to the spectacular array of colors present in the landscape of the state of Colorado--brown earth, red rock, green trees, spectacular blue sky.
-But it's also a reminder of the diverse culture and rich opportunities available in the eighth largest state.
+But it's also a reminder of the diverse culture and rich opportunities available in the state.

 Since gold was discovered here in the 1800s, Colorado has been transformed from a small frontier mining community to a modern state of major economic significance to the nation.
 Economic dependence on gold and livestock has given way to the industrial and service sectors.
 High-tech industries and Denver's financial center also play an important role in today's economy.